 Dissertation/final projects are supervised by a faculty committee, consisting of at least three members, one of whom is designated chair.
 Chairs of committees must have Graduate II status and at least two other members must have at least Graduate I status.
 The status of other committee members varies dependent upon the policies of the individual academic program.
 All proposals that involve human subjects, animals, or biohazardous materials, must be approved by the appropriate University committee (see University Policy 1L8).

 While working on a dissertation or final project, students must register for dissertation/final project hours.
-After students have completed all coursework and the maximum number of dissertation/final project credit hours specified by the doctoral program, students should register for UNIV 500 each semester until completion of all requirements for the degree.
+After students have completed all coursework and the maximum number of dissertation/final project credit hours specified by the doctoral program, students must remain continuously enrolled per Policy 1L16.
 A student may only register for dissertation/final project credit hours beyond the maximum number of hours specified by the program with the approval of the Dean of the Graduate School.

 An oral defense conducted by the students' doctoral committee covers the subject of the dissertation/final project.
 A determination as to whether or not the oral defense has been passed is transmitted to the Graduate School from the examining committee.